+Management and Maintenance of Planted Forest Buffers.
 Function is maintained when the buffer zones are maximizing their potential for plant growth.
-For grasses, this may mean mowing or selectively applying rotational grazing at appropriate times of the year (such as dry and not wet periods).
-This can assist in minimizing the accumulation of dead grass material, and enhance overall grass growth and vigor.
-However, it is crucial that access to the stream or creek be limited.
-One method of limiting access is to only have fenced access available in a small, planned area (Figure 3).
+For grasses and forbs, this may mean mowing or selectively applying flash or rotational grazing at appropriate times of the year (such as dry and not wet periods).
+This can assist in minimizing the accumulation of dead grass material and enhance overall grass and forb growth and vigor.
+However, it is crucial that access to adjacent woody zones or the stream or creek be limited.
+One method of limiting access is to only have fenced access available in small, planned areas (Figure 3).
 Additionally, grass zones adjacent to crop fields may occasionally need to have accumulated soils pulled back into the field.
-This can be accomplished by directionally discing such that soil is moved away from the grasses edge.
+This can be accomplished by directionally discing such that soil is moved away from the grass edge.

-Figure 3: Riparian management system with livestock access restricted by fencing.
-Source: Tom Schultz, Iowa State University.
+Figure 3.
+Riparian management system with livestock access restricted by fencing.
+Source: Schultz et al. 2009.

-In the shrub zones, management may include such practices as cutting the shrub back, pruning and control of invading grasses (weed control).
-In the timbered zone, thinnings and selective harvest may be used to keep the remaining trees in a state of health and vigorous growth.
+In the shrub zones, management may include such practices as cutting the shrubs back and control of invading grasses and weeds.
+In the timbered zone, thinning and selective harvest may be used to keep the remaining trees and herbaceous ground cover in a state of health and vigorous growth.
 Also, your management plan in the timbered zone should take into account the need for regeneration and the establishment of new seedlings.
 This can either be natural or artificial, such as when planting new seedlings.
 It is important to remember that as trees age, slower growth rates and death are natural.
-One management tool then, is to harvest mature trees prior to their death, degradation, or breakdown, when they may otherwise become debris in the waterway that inhibits proper flow.
+One management tool then, is to harvest mature trees prior to their death, degradation, or breakdown, when they may otherwise become debris in the waterway that inhibits proper flow or release stored nutrients back to the ecosystem.

-Enhancement
+Enhancement.
 From time to time, in spite of any maintenance that may be completed, it may also be necessary to enhance or enrich the buffer to maintain the desired functionality.
-This may be as simple as planting additions (overseeding grass zones, putting in a new shrub, or planting trees in openings created by harvest or loss from flood damage).
+This may be as simple as planting additions (overseeding grass zones or planting trees or shrubs in openings created by harvest or loss from flood damage).
 Remember, the goal is to have a healthy and vigorously growing buffer, and one without gaps that would allow water to channel through.